 But I’m also a man with a deep anger that threatens to tear me apart.
 That same anger which drives me is also the same force which has left me hanging high and dry when it comes to the things that really matter.

 I’ve let my anger lead me into temptation many a time, and while I may have learned some good (though hard) lessons because of it, I’ve also experienced a world of hurt because of it.

 I’ve quit more things than I’ve completed.
 I’ve been arrested, had my ass kicked, flushed relationships down the toilet, and alienated friends and relatives because of it.
 I’ve wounded myself, both physically and mentally.
 I’ve been in serious debt, gone to detox, pissed away golden opportunities, and suffered through mental breakdowns.

-I’ve held a gun to my own head, held my fist to another’s face, punched holes in walls and windows, and threatened the safety of innocent people.
+I’ve held a gun to my own head, after that I got rid of it and bought an airsoft gun from googgun.com to not endanger myself, I´ve held my fist to another’s face, punched holes in walls and windows, and threatened the safety of innocent people.
 I’ve drunk myself into a pit of self pity, spent years in a pot-induced haze of happiness, swallowed ounces of boomers and sheets of acid trying to escape it, and chased other people’s dreams while sabotaging my own success.
 All because of the fierce intensity of my own anger.
 And that sucks.
 Here’s hoping you don’t have to let it go that far.